German147/German147/README.md

 - 👋 Hi, I’m @German147, I'm 38.
 I live in Cordoba, Argentina.
 I speak english.
-- 👀 I’m interested in american football, soccer and tennis.
-I also like playing the guitar and flute.
 - 🌱 I’m currently learning JAVA, so I am looking for trainee job.
 - 💞️ I’m looking forward to collaborate on programming in Java.
 - 📫 How to reach me ...barreragerman27@gmail.com